ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_Over 3 years experience in SaaS product development, involved in all phases of typical SDLC.
-With software engineering background and delicate business mind, I leverage technology to serve business.
+_Ambitious and passionate about becoming a solid Product Manager.
+I have over 3 years of hands-on experience in SaaS product development.
+With a software engineering background and a delicate business mind, I leverage technology to serve businesses.
 So far, I have managed multiple projects from different business domains, most of the products were built from scratch and rolled out successfully.
 I enjoyed the fast-paced environment, fostering product innovation.
-Especially empowered to drive products grow business and make society better._
+Especially empowered to drive products grow business and make society better.
+Outside of work, I read news, travel abroad, learn about the culture and history of other countries which helps me find life balance and refill the energy for a new day._
 <br />

 <br />